strdr4605/strdr4605.github.io/posts/projects/index.md

 1. **[@strdr4605/eslint-plugin-react-props-destructuring](https://github.com/strdr4605/eslint-plugin-react-props-destructuring)**: A very opinionated rule for ReactJS props destructuring.
 See discussion [here](https://github.com/yannickcr/eslint-plugin-react/pull/3086).

-1. **[@goparrot/react-native-geometry-utils](https://github.com/goparrot/react-native-geometry-utils)**: Google maps geometry utils for react-native
-   I worked with React Native Modules and wrote some Kotlin and Swift.
-There are non-async replacements for this library, but it's still [used](https://www.npmjs.com/package/@goparrot/react-native-geometry-utils).

-1. **[@strdr4605/react-native-rename](https://github.com/strdr4605/react-native-rename)**: A fork of react-native-rename@2.4.1 with several improvements.
-Archived now.

 1. **[WHO AM I](https://strdr4605.github.io/whoami-ar)**: At BEST Hackathon 2021 my team and I created an _Augmented Reality_ game.
 Play it with your friends.

 1. **[Spacebook](https://tum-faf.github.io/spacebook)**: At [NASA Hackathon 2019](https://2019.spaceappschallenge.org/challenges/invent-your-own-challenge/invent-your-own-challenge/teams/spacebook/project) my team and I created a _Progressive Web App_ which shows [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html) in an infinite scroll feed.
 A (not perfect) app that works by these days.